Miloua91/clipwarp/CONTRIBUTING.md

-# Contributing to Community Standards
+# Contributing to ClipWarp

-Thank you for your interest in contributing to Community Standards!
+Thank you for your interest in contributing to ClipWarp!
 We welcome any contributions, including bug fixes, feature enhancements, documentation improvements, and other general improvements.

 ## Getting Started